enzo-quirici/Specs/README.md

 # Minimum Requirements :

-🖥️ OS : Windows 7 or better (Windows 10 is recommended) / Linux 5.15 or better / Mac OS 10.11 or better (For the .jar an os compatible with JDK 21)
+🖥️ OS : Windows 7 or better (Windows 10 is recommended) / Linux 5.15 or better / Mac OS 10.11 or better
 ⚙️ CPU : 1 Core 1 GHZ 64 bits CPU
 💾 RAM : 512 MO of RAM
 💿 Storage : 512 Mo of free space